 LAW H 536

-Explores ethical foundations, principles, and concepts, and U.S. laws, related to the conduct of research with humans subjects and the responsible conduct of research.
+Explores the ethical foundations, principles and concepts, and U.S. laws related to the conduct of research with human subjects.
 Required for graduate students in the Department of Bioethics and Humanities, School of Medicine.
 Offered: jointly with B H 536; W.

 This is a graduate-level seminar course designed to explore important history, relevant principles and regulations, and emerging issues in research ethics.
 Through a combination of lectures and small-group discussions, this course provides a historical perspective and presents the current ethical and legal issues and debates that arise in the following three areas: (1) research involving human participants; (2) the responsible conduct of research; and (3) research conducted with animals.
 Frameworks for ethical analysis will be introduced.

 Grades in the course will be based on two analytic writing assignments and class participation, which will include weekly posts (for 6 designated weeks) on a class blog.
 There are no prerequisites.
 This course will provide critical knowledge to students who are pursuing the study of ethics and law in health-related fields or who plan to work in medical, public health, or biotechnology-related settings.
 This course fulfills a requirement for the health law concentration in the School of Law and is an elective for graduate students, including nursing and law students.

 Identify landmark cases in the history of ethical and legal debates related to the conduct of research;

 Become familiar with relevant federal regulations and international guidelines;

 Analyze implications of history for present research practices and policy; and

 Learn a principle-based and a relationship-based approach to research ethics.